Shame: Behavioural expression

 Physiological symptoms caused by the autonomic nervous system include blushing, perspiration, dizziness, or nausea.
 A feeling of paralysis, numbness, or loss of muscle tone might set in making it difficult to think, act, or talk.
 Children often visibly slump and hang their head.
 In an effort to hide this reaction, adults are more likely to laugh, stare, avoid eye contact, freeze their face, tighten their jaw, or show a look of contempt.
 In another's presence, there's a feeling of being strange, naked, transparent, or exposed, as if wanting to disappear or hide.

 The Shame Code was developed to capture behavior as it unfolds in real time during the socially stressful and potentially shaming spontaneous speech task and was coded into the following categories: (1) Body Tension, (2) Facial Tension, (3) Stillness, (4) Fidgeting, (5) Nervous Positive Affect, (6) Hiding and Avoiding, (7) Verbal Flow and Uncertainty, and (8) Silence.
 Shame tendencies were associated with more fidgeting and less freezing, but both stillness and fidgeting were social cues that convey distress to the observer and may elicit less harsh responses.
 Thus, both may be an attempt to diminish further shaming experiences.
 Shame involves global, self-focused negative attributions based on the anticipated, imagined, or real negative evaluations of others and is accompanied by a powerful urge to hide, withdraw, or escape from the source of these evaluations.
 These negative evaluations arise from transgressions of standards, rules, or goals and cause the individual to feel separate from the group for which these standards, rules, or goals exist, resulting in one of the most powerful, painful, and potentially destructive experiences known to humans.

+Collectivist and Cross-Cultural Perspectives on Shame

+Shame is experienced and conceptualized differently across cultures.
+So far, the focus has been centered around a Western, or individualistic perspective, where shame is primarily defined as an internalized feeling of personal failure or inadequacy.
+In collectivist cultures, shame is tied with social harmony, family honor, and group reputation.
+Chinese cultures are influenced by Confucian values and experience shame as a tool to regulate moral conduct and social cohesion.
+Japanese individuals, similarly, encounter both personal shame and shame felt for the actions of others within their social groups, highlighting the communal aspect of shame in collectivist contexts.
+Differences still exist among collectivist cultures.
+Analyses of language corpora from multiple cultures demonstrate cross-cultural variation in how shame, guilt, and embarrassment are conceptualized and expressed.
+Even within East Asia, semantic and philosophical interpretations of shame diverge.
+Korean shame is very closely associated with moral failure and the protection of family honor, with an individual's shame reflecting throughout their household.
+In Japan, shame is tied to maintaining social harmony and fulfilling expected social roles, and resulting in feelings of embarrassment or proxy shame when group norms are disrupted.
+While shame may be a universal self-conscious emotion, it can operate as a social function depending on the cultural norm.